 That’s potentially half or a whole lifetime wasted.

-So, making sure you’re ready for marriage with your current chosen eventual life-partner, is crucial for living a good life while avoiding wasting the only life you have.
+So, make sure you’re ready for marriage with your current chosen eventual life partner, is crucial for living a good life while avoiding wasting the only life you have.

 Now, the goal is NOT to be married long.

-It’s great if that’s the case in for you, but it’s not the point I’m making here
+It’s great if that’s the case for you, but it’s not the point I’m making here

 It’s far more important to be married happily than long.